Washington’s GED completions are down by half. The test changed amid COVID-19, but did it go far enough?

-This past December, Aisha Gonzalez lived for her 18th birthday, for its promise to unlock her future.
+In December, Aisha Gonzalez lived for her 18th birthday, for its promise to unlock her future.

 Because her education was interrupted before she started high school, she needs a GED to move on.
 But there was a hitch: To take the GED, a high school equivalency exam from the testing company Pearson VUE, people need their own ID.